 One of the fastest ways to get into money trouble is trying to match the lifestyle and possessions of people around you.
 Status matters to most of us.
 That’s the culture we live in.
 But playing when you can’t pay?
 That’s financial suicide.
 Genuinely successful people are more independent.

 Better idea: Creating the life that fits you and you alone takes guts.
 Get your financial life under control by tracking your spending.
 Fortunately, doing so is easier than it ever has been with free online tools.
-We recommend Money Talks News partner PowerWallet, but there are also other good money-tracking products on the market.
+You could try using Money Talks News partner PowerWallet or other good budgeting products on the market.

 Mistake 2: Letting indulgences become habits